nicholasdbrooks/ASCII_generator/README.md

-Instructions coming... once I finish the generator
+Instructions coming... once I finish the generator (which it is not atm)